jpsdr/MKVToolnix-Windows-7/README.md

 Other libraries are optional and only limit the features that are built.
 These include:

-- [Qt](http://www.qt.io/) v5.9.0 or newer — a cross-platform GUI
-  toolkit.
-You need this if you want to use the MKVToolNix GUI.

 - [cmark](https://github.com/commonmark/cmark) — the CommonMark
   parsing and rendering library in C is required when building the Qt